-- Grade teams will determine ways to teach and celebrate: - individual and group efforts that demonstrate PBIS expectations (stickers charts, stickers, points, passports, etc) - o cultural diversity and acceptance of differences - o study habits/skills, home learning practice, and rigour in learning - Create a Culture & Diversity Team with parents to design purposeful school activities to build cultural awareness and knowledge; having a culture display in the school to celebrate and honour more global and cultural holidays. - Every month, connected with the PBIS focus or character trait, students will participate in citizenship challenges that help make a difference in the school or community. - Regular goal setting and learning reflections, connected to student competencies, PBIS, academic learning outcomes, and leadership attributes - featured on myBlueprint. - Students will use printed methods and digital tools such as myBlueprint for reflection and celebration of their learning and leadership. - Highlight recognition and celebrate student efforts with Edwards Leader and Learner Awards focused on PBIS expectations and the Alberta Student Learning Competencies. - Create student leadership opportunities across the school with buddy classes, language buddy classes, lunch clubs, daily/weekly announcements, recess helpers, student council, and clubs. - Embed Indigenous practices into citizenship activities by learning on the land and with nature, engaging in storytelling, learning from guests or elders, and using Indigenous games or resources.
+- Grade teams will determine ways to celebrate and acknowledge individual and group efforts that demonstrate PBIS expectations (stickers charts, stickers, points, passports, etc). - Make visible in classrooms and across the school cultural diversity and celebrations. - Create a Culture & Diversity Team with parents to design purposeful school activities to build cultural awareness and knowledge; having a culture display in the school to celebrate and honour more global and cultural holidays. - Every month, connected with the PBIS focus or character trait, students will participate in citizenship challenges that help make a difference in the school or community. - Regular goal setting and learning reflections, connected to student competencies, PBIS, academic learning outcomes, and leadership attributes - featured on myBlueprint. - Students will use printed methods and digital tools such as myBlueprint for reflection and celebration of their learning and leadership.

+- Highlight recognition and celebrate student efforts with Edwards Leader and Learner Awards focused on PBIS expectations and the Alberta Student Learning Competencies. - Create student leadership opportunities across the school with buddy classes, language buddy classes, lunch clubs, daily/weekly announcements, recess helpers, student council, and clubs. - Embed Indigenous practices into citizenship activities by learning on the land and with nature, engaging in storytelling, learning from guests or elders, and using Indigenous games or resources.
 Learning will be cyclical, spiraled, celebrated, and involve sharing, while being interconnected within all subject areas.